Dividends. Not Price Chasing.

 Individual Stocks & Preferred Shares

-Dividend-paying companies with healthy balance sheets, selected for cash flow.
+Dividend-paying companies selected for cash flow and financial stability.
 No funds, no bundled products.

 Growing Dividends